ballerina-platform/ballerina-dev-website/learn/why-ballerina/flexibly-typed.md

 |};
 ```

-Here, the type `Person` is an open record type, the notation `json...;` denotes that this record type can contain additional fields that are not explicitly mentioned in the record type descriptor, as long as these additional fields belong to type `json`.
+Here, the type `Person` is an open record type and the notation `json...;` denotes that this record type can contain additional fields that are not explicitly mentioned in the record type descriptor as long as these additional fields belong to type `json`.

 The earlier `DoorState` record type was defined explicitly as a closed record type.
 Therefore, you were able to list out all the possible shapes in the `DoorState` type.
 If this type was defined as an open record, you would have an infinite number of shapes since `DoorState` values can have any arbitrary set of fields in the code.

 The `Person` record type above has an <a href="/learn/by-example/optional-fields">optional field</a> `creditScore` (denoted by the suffix `"?"`).
 This means the `creditScore` field may not be set (i.e., not mandatory) when creating a value of type `Person`.
 Later on, this field can be accessed using field access (`"."`) or optional field access (`"?."`).
-The static type of this access would be `CreditScore?` which is equivalent to the union type `CreditScore|()`.
-At runtime, accessing the optional field will return the value (belonging to the type of the field `CreditScore`) if the field is present, else if the field is not present it will return nil.
+The static type of this access would be `CreditScore?`, which is equivalent to the union type `CreditScore|()`.
+At runtime, accessing the optional field will return the value (belonging to the type of the field `CreditScore`) if the field is present, else, if the field is not present it will return nil.
 In Ballerina, the nil value and the type are represented by `()`.
 Field access can be used to access optional fields only when the type of the field does not contain nil (such as `creditScore` in this example).

 Let’s create a new type `Student`, which will be a subtype of the `Person` type.